aiven/devportal/docs/products/clickhouse/howto/integrate-kafka.rst

 ``KAFKA_SERVICE_NAME``           Name of the Apache Kafka service you use for the integration.
 ``PROJECT``                      Name of Aiven project where your services are located.
 ``CONNECTOR_TABLE_NAME``         Name of the Kafka engine virtual table that is used as a connector.
-``DATA_FORMAT``                  Input/output data format in which data is accepted into ClickHouse.
+``DATA_FORMAT``                  Input/output data format in which data is accepted into Aiven for ClickHouse.
 See :doc:`../reference/supported-input-output-formats`
 ``CONSUMER_GROUP_NAME``          Name of the consumer group.
 Each message is delivered once per consumer group.
 ============================     ==========================================================================================================